wallarm/product-documentation/include/kubernetes-sidecar-container/deployment-with-wallarm-example-manifest-3.2.md

           imagePullPolicy: Always
           env:
           # Wallarm API endpoint:
-          # "api.wallarm.com" for the EU cloud
+          # "api.wallarm.com" for the EU Cloud
-          # "us1.api.wallarm.com" for the US cloud
+          # "us1.api.wallarm.com" for the US Cloud
           - name: WALLARM_API_HOST
             value: "api.wallarm.com"
           # Username of the user with the Deploy role